 POSTS_SECTION_DESCRIPTIONfor giving each section a description

-There is currently no way of generating a list of all sections.
-A site is not expected to need more than three–twelve sections at the most.
+There’s currently no way of generating a list of all sections.
+A site isn’t expected to need more than three–twelve sections at the most.

 Sections will be available in Nikola version 7.7.0 due later this week.

 Drop by the Nikola mailing list or chat room if you’ve built something cool with sections or just need a little help.

 Nikola is a static site generator built in Python.
 What that means, is that it can turn a collection of text files into a beautiful website using templates and a collection of ready-made themes.
 This website, even this very page!, was built using Nikola.
 Learn more at the Nikola website.

 I’ve contributed to the development of Nikola for the last two years — the new sectioning system only in the last week — and I’m happy with how Nikola works, the community, and especially how it has helped me build a great website that I’m proud of.